 She was “forced to understand” because on two separate occasions she claims she was called a “white bitch.”
 By black people.

 I would laugh if it weren’t for the fact that so many discussions of racism end up with white people similarly claiming all the air in the room for themselves.
-Once during a discussion of systemic institutionalized racism, a white man talked about the racism he too had suffered. … And when asked what he was referring to, he said a black boy had thrown pebbles at him once when he was walking down the street.
+Once during a discussion of systemic institutionalized racism, a white man talked about the racism he too had suffered.
+He talked about how black people were racist too.
+And when asked what he was referring to, he said a black boy had thrown pebbles at him once when he was walking down the street.

 I AM NOT MAKING THIS UP.™

-So having rocks thrown at you in the street is another one of those “acts of prejudice” against white people, which don’t count.
-“Systemic institutionalized racism,” on the other hand, is a form of racial discrimination that doesn’t involve any actual, specific “acts of prejudice,” and thus can only be detected through statistical analyses (under the assumption that all human populations are identical, despite the obvious differences in heritable traits).
+So having rocks thrown at you in the street is another one of those “acts of prejudice” against white people that simply don’t count.
+“Systemic institutionalized racism,” on the other hand, doesn’t involve any actual, specific “acts of prejudice,” and thus can only be detected through statistical analysis—under the assumption that all human subspecies are identical, of course, despite their obvious differences in heritable traits.